 Another important thing to keep in mind in distributed systems is the PACELC-theorem.
 This theorem states that there is a tradeoff between consistency and latency in high availability systems.
 It will hold no matter what technology or tools you use.
 Simple caching, for instance, will trade consistency for lower latency.

 The monolith: an overview

-To make an informed decision about whether to use microservices or not, depends not only on the benefits and drawbacks of microservices of course.
-You have to know what your alternatives are, in this case, by building microservices you risk giving up the benefits of a monolithic application.
+Making an informed decision about whether to use microservices or not doesn’t just depend on the benefits and drawbacks of microservices, of course.
+You have to know what your alternatives are.
+In this case, by building microservices you risk giving up the benefits of a monolithic application.

 The benefits of a monolithic application are often the opposite of that of microservices:

 - Single build and deploy

 Compared to microservices, the building and deploying process is simple.